 The other characters in this novel are all well-developed by the author.
 Most of them are relatives of Big Mo.
 This Boxer Boys series is developing into quite some family saga.
 I can’t wait for the next instalment!

 This novel has it all – suspense, great characters, well-paced and a satisfactory ending.
 A cracking good read and highly recommended!

 I received a free Advanced Review Copy of this book in return for an honest review.

 Spark Out is available now on Amazon for pre-order.
-Click on this link.Follow Me Here On Social Media or BookBub
+Click on this link.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub